raselmandol/raselmandol/README.md

 #### About me✨

 * I'm a college student who relishes navigating through challenging situations that many find daunting.
 I have a passion for writing code and continuously testing its functionality.
 * I use Rust, C, Cpp, C#, PHP programming languages.
-My favorite programming languages are C++ and C#.
+My favourite programming languages are C++ and C#.
 Now I am delving deep into the intricacies of Dear ImGui.
 * My interests lie in concurrent programming, network programming, and the development of useful tools.

 #### Find me👀